Separating fact from fiction in a law career

 It’s true that regular meetings with members of the public and clients are a key part of the work of solicitors and lawyers.
 However, these meetings and conferences are likely to be much less glamorous than the popular image you’ll see in films and on telly.
 You might think of lawyers having swanky meetings with high-flying clients in a skyscraper with plenty of caviar and champagne to go round.
 However, most solicitors are more likely to meet clients and the public through daytime training sessions or after-work meeting than in members’ clubs.

-Commercial lawyers at big law firms and commercial barristers can earn a fairly substantial sum of money – as much as £50,000 a year during the training period and £100,000 in the first year after qualification.
+Commercial lawyers at big law firms and commercial barristers can earn a fairly substantial sum of money – over £50,000 a year during the training period in some cases and £100,000 in the first year after qualification.
 However, you shouldn’t expect this at every single law firm.
 Smaller high street firms, for example, have no obligation to pay trainees above minimum wage, although many do.
-The Law Society recommends a minimum salary for trainees of £22,121 in London and £19,619 outside of London.